AhmedKaram2/Arabic-Text-To-Speech/README.md

-    // Here class typr roman letters on the filed and identify sound to read words
+    // Here  typr roman letters on the filed and identify sound to read words

 private void Do(String transWord) {